bikcrum/SongMultimodelAnalysis/dataset/README.md

 Link: https://drive.google.com/drive/folders/1DTgppYHu2V8naG2FOda0K-nkPCMbpbJM?usp=sharing

 #### Notes:
-1. Melspectrogram is converted from audio file in following configuration
+1. Melspectrogram is converted from audio file in following configuration.
+Note that silence of 0-2 seconds is added to make all audio of same duration.

 Name|Value
 ---|---